bakery/blog/_posts/2014-09-15-meteor-spotting-building-a-chrome-extension-using-meteor.md

 It assembles all the scripts the extension needs.
 In our case background.js is where most of the magic happens.
 Let's take a look.

-Background script is responsible for a few things, namely:
+Background script is responsible for a few things:

 - receiving and processing 'reports' from the content script
 - contacting the application server to report a spotting
 - adjusting UI elements within Chrome to indicate wether a Meteor is detected using [PageAction API](https://developer.chrome.com/extensions/pageAction)